How to Schedule Your Jobs Accurately Using Milestone Dates

 • The resources necessary for project deliverables

-• The costs dependencies relating to each task
+• The cost dependencies relating to each task

-• The human resources responsible for completion of each task
+• The human resources responsible for the completion of each task

 Scheduling with Milestones Dates

-Milestones offers an accurate way to get the probable time that a project will take to complete though marking important dates and key events, making them important for proper project scheduling.
+Milestones offer an accurate way to get the probable time that a project will take to complete by marking important dates and key events, making them important for proper project scheduling.

 You may need project management software and expert help to help you build your project schedule using milestone dates.